mediafinger/qanda/README.markdown

 This file is listed in _.gitignore_ so you won't accidentally publish your secrets.
 As the name suggests, it will only be loaded in development mode.

-Please add this code together with you `client_id` and your `secret` to the new file:
+Please add this code together with your `client_id` and your `secret` to the new file:

 ```shell
 export GOOGLE_OAUTH2_CLIENT_ID=